axiomatic-systems/skeyma/docs/api/index.rst

 The SKM API is an interface to a remote or local storage and management of cryptographic keys (media encryption keys for example).
 Each Key object has a unique key ID (KID) and a value (typically a 16-byte random number, like an AES-128 cipher key).
 Keys are stored encrypted with a KEK (Key Encryption Key) using a key wrapping algorithm (AES Key Wrap, :RFC:`3394`).
-Each KEK has a corresponding KEKID (Key Encryption Key ID) which can be caller-asigned, or automatically computed by the server by deriving from the KEK value using a one way function.
+Each KEK has a corresponding KEKID (Key Encryption Key ID) which can be caller-assigned, or automatically computed by the server by deriving from the KEK value using a one way function.
 The server does not store the KEKs.
-Keys can be stored and retrieved in their encrypted form (in this case it is up to the caller of the API to perform the key wrapping and/or unwrapping), or they can be stored and retrieved in cleartext form by passing the KEK as an API parameter whenever needed (this this case, it is the server that performs the key wrapping and/or unwrapping).
+Keys can be stored and retrieved in their encrypted form (in this case it is up to the caller of the API to perform the key wrapping and/or unwrapping), or they can be stored and retrieved in clear-text form by passing the KEK as an API parameter whenever needed (this this case, it is the server that performs the key wrapping and/or unwrapping).

 Data Model
 ----------